-The hotel’s spa is still in the works, but the obliging staff wouldn’t let you go without some pampering; they’ll happily arrange for a local masseuse to set up a table on your private deck or in your room.
+No spa as such, but the hotel will happily arrange for a local masseuse to set up a table on your private deck or in your room.

 There’s little in the way of distraction, so bring some gentle offline pastimes for lazier days – if you’ve ever wanted to learn how to knit or crochet, the hotel feels like an ideal setting for it.
 And, leave a few wine-bottle-shaped holes amid your clothes and essentials for bringing something drinkable back.